paquiteau/pynufft/_sources/installation/init.rst.txt

 For example, users may install PyNUFFT on multiple nodes and control them through the network.

-Multple NUFFT_cpu instances on a single node provided that the total memory is sufficient to keep all instances.
+Multple NUFFT instances on a single node provided that the total memory is sufficient to keep all instances.

 We recommend one or more modern x86_64 processors on a single node.
 Successful stories include Intel® Core™ i7-6700HQ Processor, Intel® Xeon® W-2125, Intel® Core™ i9-7900X.